canonical/certification-docs/Policy_Guide.rst

 Non-Recurring Engineering engagement with Canonical to perform the enablement work necessary.

-Examples of Enablement NRE would include a new server management engine that requires use of a special API for hardware management or the inclusion of a new driver that is not supported by the current HWE kernel.
+Examples of Enablement NRE would include, but is not limited to,  a new server management engine that requires use of a special API for hardware management or the inclusion of a new driver that is not supported by the current HWE kernel.

 Submission of Results
 ---------------------